Wolf2323/BetonQuest/documentation/Participate/Process/Changing-Code.md

     But don't forget, you need to successfully run `verify`, before you make a pull request on GitHub!

 ## Make changes
+If you run `mvn verify` there is a bunch of automatic requirement checks, but there are also some you have to care on our own manually.
-Here we will now look at what you need to fulfill, if you change code, and you want to [Submit the Changes](./Submitting-Changes.md).
+Here we will now look at what you need to fulfill, if you change code, and you want to [Submit the Changes](./Submitting-Changes.md) beside the automatic requirement checks.

 ??? success "... test your changes?"
     If you make changes, you should first test your changes.